haxsaw/hikaru/README.rst

 ======
-hikaru
+Hikaru
 ======

 **Full documentation at: https://hikaru.readthedocs.io/en/latest/index.html**

-hikaru is a tool that provides you the ability to easily shift between YAML and Python representations of your Kubernetes config files, as well as providing some assistance in authoring these files in Python, opens up options in how you can assemble and customise the files, and even
+Hikaru is a tool that provides you the ability to easily shift between YAML and Python representations of your Kubernetes config files, as well as providing some assistance in authoring these files in Python, opens up options in how you can assemble and customise the files, and even